At first sight dropshipping looks like the perfect business model.

-I've analysed literally hundreds of the most succesfull dropshipping Facebook ads (using a tool called Adspy) to find common patterns in their ad copy, creative and offers.
+I've analysed literally hundreds of the most succesfull dropshipping Facebook ads to find common patterns in their ad copy, creative and offers.
 In this article I'll present what I found to be the anatomy of the perfect Facebook ad for dropshipping.

 The type of products that sell well for dropshippers are mostly impulse buys.
 You don't want people to actively and consciously compare your product.
 Or research to find alternatives.
 The offer should be so enticing that someone who sees your ad will stop scrolling on their mobile phone and grab their creditcard to purchases the product right away.

 So that's also the feeling that your ad should create.

 They should have a viral feeling to them.

 So how do you do that?
 Apart from the social proof of likes, comments and shares.

 Most of the top dropshipping ads use emojis in the ad copy.
 Often they pick emojis that express a strong emotion like surprise, love or rolling over the ground laughing.
 They support the strong emotional response that they want trigger when someone sees the ad in their timeline.

 To support the viral character of the ad, most of the top dropshipping ads ask people to tag & share the ad to involve their friends.
 People inherently like to share things when they are for example funny, surprising or cute - because the share reflects on them.
 Be careful however, because Facebook actually doesn't allow to ask for tags and shares.
 Still a lot of people do it and their ads aren't rejected.